SMO Energy

 How Do You Get Rid of an Oil Smell in the House?

-Once any issues with your oil tank and heating system have been resolved, you might want to deep clean your home, shampooing the carpets and washing the walls, to be extra thorough, after taking care of the leak.
+Once issues with your oil tank and heating system have been resolved, you might want to deep clean your home.
+Here are some cleaning methods that can get rid of heating oil smells in your home:

 What Are the Risks of an Oil Leak?